Exabyte-io/rewotes/vitalypro/README.md

 4. In this work, I will only consider superlattices with the ideal interfaces.
 It would be interesting to investigate disordered interfaces and introduce some defects far away from the interface as well in the future work.
 This would require studying larger cells and introduce Voronoi tessellations to correctly describe the neighboring atoms.
 In this work, however, I will study the effect of composition and external strain only.
 5. I will predict bandstructure along a short path (e.g. Gamma -Z) with a small number of K-points
 6. I will use the PBE exchange-correlation functional for the DFT calculations.
 The band gap will be underestimated but the bands shape should not be affected significantly.
 7. To build a good ML model we need to provide both global and local properties of the system.
-Global properties are lattice constants, compositions, number of atoms (if not a constant) etc. Local properties are such as local strain, nearest neighbor etc. In this work I will only use global properties to build an ML model
+Global properties are lattice constants, compositions, number of atoms (if not a constant) etc. Local properties are such as local strain, nearest neighbor environment etc. In this work I will only use global properties to build an ML model

 **Project details**